 This post may contain affiliate links.
 Please see my disclaimer for more information.

-These healthy vegan peanut butter cookies are absolutely delicious.
+These plant-based vegan gluten-free peanut butter cookies are healthy and absolutely delicious.
 They are soft and make the perfect guilt-free snack or dessert!
-They’re also gluten-free and sweetened with pure maple syrup.
-No refined sugar!

-I have found a ton of vegan peanut butter cookie recipes online, but most of them contain ingredients that I don’t want to be consuming, such as refined sugar and oil.
-Making cookies without these staple cookie ingredients can be difficult, but this recipe turned out great!
+I have found a ton of vegan peanut butter cookie recipes online, but most of them contain ingredients such as refined sugar and oil.
+I’m sure those recipes are delicious and I do indulge in unhealthy treats from time to time, but I wanted to make some vegan gluten-free peanut butter cookies that I don’t need to feel guilty about!
+Making cookies without staple cookie ingredients such as sugar and oil can be difficult, but this recipe turned out great!

 I am absolutely obsessed with peanut butter cookies, so I had no issue tweaking this recipe over and over again until I got it just right.
 I have been eating a lot of peanut butter cookies lately!

-I finally got these to just the right taste and texture, all while keeping them whole-foods plant-based.
-As it is sweetened with pure maple syrup, there is no refined sugar in this recipe.
-It’s also gluten-free and the total ingredient count comes to only 7 healthy ingredients!!
+I finally got these vegan, gluten-free, and oil-free peanut butter cookies to just the right taste and texture, all while keeping them whole-foods plant-based (just like my delicious lemon poppy seed cookies).
+As these plant-based cookies are sweetened with pure maple syrup, there is no refined sugar in this recipe.
+It is also gluten-free and the total ingredient count comes to only 6 healthy ingredients!!

 These cookies are: